 - You pay or reimburse them for expenses associated with their job, like purchasing business supplies

-- You pay them in regular pay periods
+- You pay on regular pay periods

 On the other hand, a worker is likely to be considered an independent contractor if: